 Install security measures

 One way to make sure that your kids stay as safe as possible online is to install the right security measures.
 You could question if monitoring your child’s phone is good parenting, but in many cases it will depend on the child themselves.
-You can put parental controls on browsers, devices and even applications like Netflix to stop your kids looking at anything they shouldn’t, or unwittingly installing some viruses or malware.
+You can put parental controls on browsers, devices and even applications like Netflix or Sling TV to stop your kids looking at anything they shouldn’t, or unwittingly installing some viruses or malware.
 Start by installing a virus protection program that will keep your computer and data safe.
 You can also learn more about software that helps monitor iPhone usage to keep an eye on the content that your kids are accessing from their phones.
 With the right tools in place, you can feel much more at ease when it comes to the internet.

 Encourage other activities